Christians have had a bad rep. I will tell you why.

 We are all led by the Holy Spirit in different ways

 Some Christians drink alcohol, some don’t.
-Some believe in assisted suicide, and others do not.
-The Bible is not super clear on some of these issues.
+Some eat pork, some don’t.
+Some get tattoos and others do not.
 Whether a person chooses to drink or not, it’s not up to us to control them with unsolicited advice on how they should lead their lives.
 People were given free will since Adam and Eve, and God will not take away someone’s free will.
 Our number one priority when living for Jesus is to live out in love.
 Correction based on love can come from a biblical perspective, but must be led by the Spirit.
 I have been in situations where the Spirit has led me to use strong biblical foundations to correct Christian believers whom I’ve already built a loving & trusting relationship with.

 Thank Jesus for that.